← Back to Blog

 }

-OpenZeppelin's ERC20Permit implementation does this correctly using a _domainSeparatorV4() helper that handles the cached/dynamic split.
+OpenZeppelin's ERC20Permit implementation handles this correctly using a _domainSeparatorV4() helper that caches but invalidates when block.chainid changes.

 Attack Vector 3: Missing Deadline Check

-The deadline parameter is supposed to limit the window during which a signature can be used.
-But some protocols that integrate permit() don't enforce it:
+The deadline parameter limits the window during which a signature can be used.
+But some protocol integrations don't enforce it themselves:

-// VULNERABLE: deadline ignored — signature valid forever
+// VULNERABLE: deadline ignored at the integration layer

 function depositWithPermit(